-It is October, and cold weather is upon us.
-Now most homeowners who did not have a chance to replace their leaking roofs during spring and summer want to get it done now – before the cold weather arrives.
+Most homeowners, who did not have a chance to replace their leaking roofs during spring and summer want to get it done in the fall – before the cold weather arrives.
 August, September and October are the busiest months of the year for a roofing contractor (for us at least) we get many calls and online estimate requests from homeowners looking to install a new IB Flat Roof or a Metal Roof on their home.
 At least 75 percent of these inquiries mention that they would like to have a new roof installed before the winter.

-While we do understand your concern about having a new roof before winter weather comes, I must point out a misconception among homeowners, assuming that a roof can only be installed during the warm months.
+While we do understand your desire to have a new roof before winter weather comes, I must point out a misconception among many homeowners who believe that a roof can only be installed during the warm months.
 While this is partially true, due to limitations of specific roof types (technologies), for us, installing our roof systems in the winter is the same as it is in the summer – just a little colder.

-Basically, it is the best time for homeowners to have their roof installed during winter, as you will get the best roof prices, as well as a choice of the best roofing contractors, as work is limited and contractors compete for work and lower their prices to get the job.
-However, be aware that some roofs can’t or should not be installed in the winter – read bellow to find out what you should know about winter roofing, and which roofing materials should not be installed in the cold weather.
+In fact, WINTER, is the best time for homeowners to have a new roof installed, as you will get the best roof prices, as well as a choice of the best roofing contractors.
+Because work is limited during the winter season, contractors compete for work and lower their prices to get the job.
+However, be aware that some roofs can’t or should not be installed in the winter – read on to find out what you should know about winter roofing, and which roofing materials should not be installed in the cold weather.

-Which roofs can be installed in the winter and which can’t:
+Which roofs can be installed in the winter and which cannot be:

-When it comes to flat roofing, there are virtually only two systems that can be safely installed in the winter – PVC and TPO.
-These two are thermoplastic single ply flat roofing products, which are installed using the Hot Air Welded seams instead of various types of adhesives.
+When it comes to flat roofing, there are only two systems that can be safely installed in the winter – PVC and TPO.
+These are thermoplastic single ply flat roofing products, which are installed using Hot Air Welded seams, instead of various types of adhesives.

-In the winter, glues and adhesives will freeze, which will distort its chemical composition in one way or another, which can and will cause premature failure.
-This is why most, if not all liquid roofing products (be it adhesives, or liquid-applied roofs such as acrylic or urethane coatings) should not even be stored under 40 degree F temperatures – never mind being installed in cold weather.
+In the winter, glues and adhesives will freeze, which will distort their chemical composition in one way or another, which can and will cause premature failure.
+This is why most, if not all liquid roofing products (be it adhesives, or liquid-applied roofs, such as acrylic or urethane coatings) should not even be stored under 40 degree F temperatures – never mind installed in cold weather.

-PVC and TPO on the other hand are attached to the deck using mechanical assembly with heavy duty screws and plates, and all seams are sealed using Hot Air welding equipment which usually operates at 800-1100 degrees F. Such high temperatures ensure that even during cold winter months, all seam welds will not be affected by the outside temperature.
+PVC and TPO on the other hand are attached to the deck using mechanical assembly with heavy duty screws and plates, and all seams are sealed using Hot Air welding equipment, which usually operates at 800-1100 degrees F. Such high temperatures ensure that even during cold winter months, all seam welds will not be affected by the outside temperature.
 I do have to mention though that PVC and TPO roofs are not equal or identical.
-They are only similar in how they look and installed.
-Besides that, PVC and TPO roofs are very much different and cannot be compared directly.
+They are only similar in how they look and are installed.
+Besides that, PVC and TPO roofs are very different in terms of material composition, quality and longevity.
 I encourage you to read our PVC vs. TPO roof comparison.

-Following flat roof systems should not (cannot) be installed in the winter:
+The following flat roof systems should not (cannot) be installed in the winter

 - Modified Bitumen (cold applied or torch applied)